 $30–$100 per month

-Do keep in mind that we haven’t included in our total any cats with health issues that might require monthly medication or any emergency situations.
+Remember that we haven’t included cats with health issues that might require monthly medication.
 It’s always a really good idea to leave some room in your budget for these situations.

 Additional Costs to Factor In